weliem/blessed-android/README.md

 The `BluetoothCentralManager` class is used to scan for devices and manage connections.
 The `BluetoothPeripheral` class is a replacement for the standard Android `BluetoothDevice` and `BluetoothGatt` classes.
 It wraps all GATT related peripheral functionality.

 The `BluetoothPeripheralManager` class is used to create your own peripheral running on an Android phone.
 You can add service, control advertising and deal with requests from remote centrals, represented by the `BluetoothCentral` class.
-For more about creating your own peripherals see the separate guide.
+For more about creating your own peripherals see the separate guide: [creating your own peripheral](SERVER.md)

 The `BluetoothBytesParser` class is a utility class that makes parsing byte arrays easy.
 You can also use it construct your own byte arrays by adding integers, floats or strings.